-These egg filled muffin cups makes a delicious breakfast or brunch.
-To create the cups, I’m using high fiber English muffins.
-They’re filled with a healthy medley of sauteed spinach, garlic, onions and tomatoes, plus a combination of eggs and whites.
+These egg-filled muffin cups make a delicious breakfast or brunch.
+To create the cups, I’m using high-fiber English muffins.
+They’re filled with a healthy medley of sauteed spinach, garlic, onions, and tomatoes, plus a combination of eggs and whites.
 Finally, they’re topped with fat-free feta cheese.
-Each filling cup has 147 calories, 6 grams of fat and 4 Weight Watchers SmartPoints.
+Each filling cup has 147 calories, 6 grams of fat, and 3 Blue Freestyle SmartPoints, and 4 Green.

 Prep Time: 25 minutes

 Bake Time: 15 minutes

 3 Oroweat Double Fiber English Muffins, split, see shopping tips

 1 tablespoon reduced-fat butter or Smart Balance Light, melted

 1 teaspoon yellow mustard or spicy brown mustard

 ½ cup onions, diced